-This course focuses on the pharmacologic effects and clinical uses of selected drug groups.
-Principles of pharmacodynamics and pharmacokinetics will be reviewed.
-The issues of altered pharmacotherapeutic response relative to physiologic and psychosocial variables will be included.
-Pharmacologic mechanisms of action in association with side effects, drug interactions, contraindications and patient education will be addressed.
+This course focuses on the pharmacologic effects, and clinical uses of selected drug groups.
+Principles of pharmacodynamics and, pharmacokinetics will be reviewed.
+The process of rational drug selection and issues of altered pharmacotherapeutic response relative to physiologic and psychosocial variables and special populations will be included.
+Pharmacologic mechanisms of action in, association with side effects, drug interactions, contraindications and patient education will be, addressed.
 All course objectives will be considered from the perspective of the Family Nurse Practitioner as a licensed prescriber of medications.